VatshVan/Mathematics_Of_Pricing_Derivatives/Week01_FinancialFundamentals/README.md

 # Week 01: Financial Fundamentals

-This folder contains notes, examples, and diagrams from the first week of the project on **Mathematics of Derivative Pricing**.
+This folder contains notes, examples and diagrams from the first week of the project on **Mathematics of Derivative Pricing**.
 The focus is on building a robust foundation in financial markets, interest rates, cash flows, and bond pricing.

 ## Covered Topics